Fateh Khaliq

 Fateh Khaliq is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
 He is the son of veteran politician and landlord Malik Khaliq Dad Bandial.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-82 (Khushab-I) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-82 (Khushab-I) in the 2018 Punjab provincial election.
+He was re-elected to the Provincial Assembly of Punjab as an independent candidate supported by Pakistan Tehreek-e-Insaf from PP 84 (khushab).